pubmania/a_diabetics_journal/docs/Recipes/Snacks and Sides/recipe_011_tomato_keftedes.md

 tags:
     - Greek
     - Snacks
+title: Tomato Keftedes (Fried Santorini Tomato Balls / Tomato Fritters)
 ---

-# Tomato Keftedes (Fried Santorini Tomato Balls / Tomato Fritters)

 While the original recipe uses flour, I replaced it with the combination of wheat gluten and almond flour and it turned out great.